victoriyaforsythe/PyIRI/README.md

 **PyIRI** is a modern Python implementation of the International Reference Ionosphere (IRI) model.
 It provides fast, global, and altitude‑dependent evaluation of ionospheric parameters using a new **spherical harmonics (SH) architecture**.
-The model supports multiple coordinate systems and can efficiently evaluate all grid points and time frames simultaneously.
+The model supports multiple coordinate systems and efficiently evaluates all grid points and time frames simultaneously.
 ---

 ## Highlights